Drek282/PsychoStats-SS/README.md

 ## **Future Plans**

 * Add support for Spanish and French.
-* Add historicl season support for private, non-continuing leagues.
+* Add historical season support for private, non-continuing leagues.
 * Reinstate support for division profiles.
 * Add some wizz-bang to the divisions page, which is currently boring as stale toast.